samuelburbulla/dune-mmesh/paper.md

 Analogously, the skeleton function is a discrete function that returns the interface's discrete function values on interface bulk facets.

 Both `trace` and `skeleton` can be used to couple bulk and interface problems.
-Such couplings occur, e.g., in mixed-dimensional PDEs.
+Such couplings occur, for example, in mixed-dimensional PDEs.

 # Coupled solve